simologos/essex-eportfolio/example/content/research/bigData/index.md

 Figure 8 shows that Data Wrangling is an iterative and exploratory process, as Stobierski (2021) shows.
 The process includes the following stages:

-1. **Data Discovery**: The initial step involves data familiarization, trend identification, and issue recognition, influencing all subsequent data-related activities.
+1. **Data Discovery**: The initial step involves data familiarisation, trend identification, and issue recognition, influencing all subsequent data-related activities.
 This process may involve traditional techniques like Data Profiling, aimed at analyzing data sources to assess their utility and determine the best approach to handling them, as well as Data Mining, which enables the identification of patterns and relationships within the data.
 2. **Data Structuring**: Raw data is not directly usable due to its incompleteness or misformatting.
 Data structuring becomes essential as it involves transforming raw data into a more suitable format that aligns with the analytical model used for interpretation, thus enabling its effective leverage in analysis and decision-making processes.
 This process may include [Data Modelling](# data-modelling).
 3. **Data Cleaning**: Data cleaning plays a pivotal role in the Data Wrangling process as it is essential for eliminating inaccurate and inconsistent data, ensuring the reliability and quality of the dataset.
 For further insights, refer to the details provided in the dedicated chapter on [Data Cleaning](#data-cleaning).
 4. **Data Enriching**: After transforming existing data into a usable format, assessing its sufficiency for the project is crucial, and if needed, enriching it with values from other datasets is essential, requiring a thorough understanding of available data sources and repeating the process for any new data.
 5. **Data Verifying**: Data validation is critical to ensure data consistency and high-quality standards, wherein potential issues are identified and resolved, or data is deemed analysis-ready.
 Data Profiling techniques might be used again.
 6. **Data Publishing**: The last step within the iteration involves publishing the data, making it accessible for analysis.
 The choice of information-sharing format, whether a written report or electronic file, depends on the nature of the data and the specific goals.

 Please note that terms such as Data Wrangling, Data Cleaning, Data Cleansing, Data Pre-Processing, or Data Tidying are often used interchangeably.
 However, in the context of traditional Data Warehousing and Business Intelligence, Data Cleaning (including its synonyms) is often associated explicitly with certain Data Wrangling activities within Extract, Transform, and Load (ETL) integration processes.
 In contrast, in Data Wrangling, Data Cleaning is a critical step.
-It is worth noting that most Data Cleansing tasks in ETL are commonly executed using SQL, primarily because the data's reduced variety enables more straightforward processing and standardization (Apel, 2015; Dwyer, 2016; DAMA International, 2017; Hildebrand et al., 2018; Köppen et al., 2014; Miller, 2019; Schintler & McNeely, 2022).
+It is worth noting that most Data Cleansing tasks in ETL are commonly executed using SQL, primarily because the data's reduced variety enables more straightforward processing and standardisation (Apel, 2015; Dwyer, 2016; DAMA International, 2017; Hildebrand et al., 2018; Köppen et al., 2014; Miller, 2019; Schintler & McNeely, 2022).

 Furthermore, existing literature on Data Wrangling, including references to DAMA International (2017), Schintler & McNeely (2022), and Stobierski (2021), does not encompass Data Capturing.
 However, when examining Bornstein et al.'s (2020) Unified Data Infrastructure, it becomes evident that IT Engineers (such as Software Engineers, Platform Engineers, or IT Operations personnel) and Data Engineers play a significant role in integrating data sources within medium and large enterprises (see [Data Pipeline](#data-pipeline)).